Announcing CIMD support for MCP Client registration

 Here’s how you’ll set up Scalekit as an SSO layer alongside Firebase Auth.

-1. Add Scalekit as an OIDC provider in Firebase: Go to your Firebase Auth settings and create a new OpenID Connect provider (grant type: code flow).
-Use the client ID, secret, and issuer URL from your Scalekit dashboard.
+1. Add Scalekit as an OIDC provider in Firebase: Go to the Firebase console, access your project settings, and add a new provider by creating a new OpenID Connect provider (grant type: code flow).
+You will need to specify the provider ID and enter the client secret and API keys provided by your Scalekit dashboard.
+Some SAML and OIDC features may require upgraded projects in Firebase Authentication with Identity Platform.

 2. Add Firebase’s callback URL to Scalekit: Once you save the provider, Firebase gives you a callback URL.
 Copy it and add it as a Redirect URI in your Scalekit dashboard.